onocy/hs/README.md

-## Angular2 Project to display Github users.
+## Hub Search

+Github API based project using Angular2 to search for github profiles.